ReceiptToSheet

 Price: $9.99/month (7-day trial) Platform: iOS + Android Native Sheets: Yes

 Sheetify launched in early 2025 and is the most-marketed app in the native-Sheets receipt space.
-It handles vendor/total/date/tax/currency extraction and syncs directly to a user-selected Sheet.
+Vendor/total/date/tax/currency extraction, syncs directly to a user-selected Sheet.

 3. SparkReceipt + Zapier — Best for Non-Sheets Users Who Also Need Sheets

-SparkReceipt is the most-trusted receipt scanner app by review count (704 ratings, 4.8 stars).
-Its OCR is excellent, its email forwarding is best-in-class, and its own expense dashboard is well-designed.
+SparkReceipt is the most-trusted receipt scanner by review count — 704 ratings, 4.8 stars.
+Excellent OCR.
+Best-in-class email forwarding.
+The dashboard is genuinely well-designed.

-If you don't primarily use Google Sheets, SparkReceipt is probably the best receipt app on the market.
-If you do, the Zapier dependency is a real friction tax.
+If Google Sheets isn't your primary tool, SparkReceipt is probably the best receipt app on the market.
+If it is, the Zapier dependency is a real friction tax.

 4. Foreceipt — Most Generous Free Tier, Wrong Kind of Sheets Integration

 Foreceipt connects to Google Drive — but it stores receipt images, not extracted data.
 Your scans become photos in a Drive folder.
-The actual data stays inside Foreceipt's own dashboard.
+The actual structured data stays inside Foreceipt's dashboard.

-6,600 App Store ratings make it the most-reviewed option on this list.
-But the common complaint — "I still have to go through receipts by hand" — points to exactly this gap.
+6,600 App Store ratings make it the most-reviewed option here.
+The recurring complaint in those reviews — "I still have to go through receipts by hand" — points at exactly this gap.
 Scanning into Foreceipt doesn't get data into Sheets.
 It digitizes the image.

-The free tier is genuinely generous (100 receipts, 12-month retention) and worth considering for very low volume use or if you just want to digitize for record-keeping.
+The free tier (100 receipts, 12-month retention) is genuinely generous and worth it for very low volume use, or pure record-keeping.

 Not Recommended: Scan2Sheet

-Scan2Sheet is a Chrome browser extension powered by ChatGPT-4.
-109 total users.
-Desktop-only.
+Chrome extension, desktop-only.
 Receipts happen on phones — a Chrome extension is the wrong interface for the problem.
-Skip it.
+Skip it unless your receipts somehow arrive on a laptop.

 Summary Table

-Foreceipt ❌ Images only iOS + Android + web 100 receipts $5/mo
+Foreceipt Images only iOS + Android + web 100 receipts ~$7/mo

 Our Pick